The End of Rat Poisons?

 A suspension stops the supply of these poisons, but chemical companies can appeal or propose "risk mitigation" strategies.
 We are arguing that labels don't work and a total ban is the only safe option.

-Why Your Submission Matters
+Why Your Support Mattered

 Immediate Relief